mawais-afz/java-interview-questions/java-8-and-newer-features.md

         .collect(Collectors.toList());
     ```

-40. **What is a Functional Interface?**

-    - A functional interface is an interface that contains exactly one abstract method
-    - It can have multiple default or static methods, but must have only one abstract method
-    - Used extensively in Java 8+ for lambda expressions and method references
+## Interface Enhancements

+3.  **What are default and static interface methods?**

+    - Java 8 introduced two new types of methods in interfaces: default and static methods, which significantly expanded the capabilities of interfaces.

+    - **Default Methods**:

+      - Allow interfaces to have method implementations without forcing implementing classes to provide the implementation
-    - Marked with @FunctionalInterface annotation (optional but recommended)
+      - Marked with the `default` keyword
+      - Provide backward compatibility when adding new methods to existing interfaces
+      - Enable adding new methods to interfaces without breaking existing implementations

-    Example:
+      - Example:
         ```java
-    @FunctionalInterface
-    interface Calculator {
+        interface Greeting {
-        // Single abstract method
-        int calculate(int x, int y);

-        // Can have default methods
-        default void printInfo() {
+            default void sayHello() {
-            System.out.println("Calculator interface");
+                System.out.println("Hello, World!");
             }

-        // Can have static methods
-        static void about() {
-            System.out.println("Calculator utility");
         }
+        ```

+    - **Static Methods**:

+      - Can be defined directly in the interface
+      - Belong to the interface itself, not to implementing classes
+      - Cannot be overridden by implementing classes
+      - Useful for providing utility methods related to the interface
+      - Example:
+        ```java
+        interface MathOperations {
+            static int add(int a, int b) {
+                return a + b;
             }

-    // Usage with lambda expression
-    Calculator addition = (x, y) -> x + y;
-    Calculator multiplication = (x, y) -> x * y;
+        }
         ```

+    - **Key Characteristics**:
+      1. Default methods allow for method implementations in interfaces
+      2. Static methods provide utility functions at the interface level
+      3. Both enhance interface flexibility and reduce code duplication
+      4. Help in creating more modular and maintainable code

-41. **What are static interface methods?
+4.  **What are static interface methods?
 How to call static interface method?**

     - Static methods in interfaces were introduced in Java 8
     - They provide utility functionality that belongs to the interface type itself